Red Tattoo and Piercing: A lucky find for an ear piercing!

 I have a fascination for piercings especially ears one.
 I've decided to get an ear piercing so after doing some research I visited the Red Tattoo and Piercing Studio to get it done.

 I've got a pinna ear piercing and it cost me 9 gbp (January 2013).
 This is considered good value for money as it can fluctuate in cost at other studios.
 The body piercer was very friendly and professional.
 What impressed me is that I had to fill in a consent form and they wanted to go through with me my medical history including current medication.
 They also provided me cleaning/care instruction information sheet.
 This gave me the confidence for having my ear piercing done there then and in the future.
-I've got another piercing, a tragus one, in February 2014 and soon I plan to have another piercing (anti tragus).
+I've got another piercing, a tragus one, in February 2014 then in November 2014 I've got my forward helix and rook done.
+My next piercing will be a daith in December 2014.

 I would recommend them for piercings and I would consider them if I ever decide on a tattoo.